RudrThakur/Laravel-Grievance-Support-App/README.md

 # Laravel-Grievance-Support-App
-Ticketing System built in Laravel
+An Advanced Ticketing System built in Laravel